 Testing For Elevated PTH During Parathyroid Surgery

-The New York Center for Advanced Parathyroid Surgery uses the Tosoh AIA-360, the leading Parathyroid Hormone Analyzer for Rapid Intraoperative Parathyroid Hormone testing (IOPTH).
+We use the Tosoh AIA-360 Parathyroid Hormone Analyzer for Rapid Intraoperative Parathyroid Hormone testing (IOPTH).
 The intraoperative PTH testing is performed on most patients undergoing parathyroid surgery.
 The purpose of the test is to ensure that there is a “chemical” cure to the hyperparathyroidism.

 Can PTH Levels Return to Normal?

+Yes, but only after removal of the abnormal tumor.
 Elevated PTH caused by hyperparathyroidism will not fix itself in time.
 Only the removal of the bad parathyroid gland will cure the parathyroid disease.
-Minimally Invasive Parathyroid Surgery is an outpatient procedure that requires an incision of only a about one-inch, and the procedure can be performed in about half an hour.

 Take advantage of our expertise in hyperthyroidism treatment.
 Register and learn more about your parathyroid surgery treatment options.